insilichem/talaia/tutorials/1_static_structures_examples.md

-# How to use TALAIA on static sutructures
+# How to use TALAIA on static structures

 ## 1 - Inner pore of a Potassium Channel

-Here we will represent with TALAIA the residues of the inner pore of a potassiu channel (PDB code: 6eo1).
+TALAIA is used to depict the inner residues of the pore of a potassium channel as presented in the corresponding manuscript (PDB code: 6eo1).

-- Execute command `open 6eo1` from the command line.
-The model opens as follows.
+- In the command line, execute  `open 6eo1`.
+The pdb file will be downloaded and model depicted.

 ![static_example1_asopen](https://user-images.githubusercontent.com/63212606/234840722-50d9834d-e1f5-4b11-9b7a-8228276e3bdf.PNG)